jur7/transcriber/README.md

 <!-- README.md -->

-# Audio Transcriber
+# Transcriber

-Audio Transcriber is an audio transcription application with a user-friendly web interface.
+Transcriber is an audio transcription application with a user-friendly web interface.
 It allows you to upload audio files and get transcriptions using one of three supported APIs:

 - **AssemblyAI**
 - **OpenAI Whisper**